simatic-ax/string-builder/README.md

 ## Description

 The package @simatic-ax/string-builder provides a StringBuilder class that implements a fluent interface.
 This allows users to chain string operations.
+The readability of string operation is improved by a fluent interface.

 ## Getting started